Focus Growth 4Q 2023

-U.S. equity market performance was positive in the final quarter of the year, as the S&P 500 Index rose 7.56% during the period.
-Concurrently, the Bloomberg U.S. Aggregate Bond Index increased 1.87% for the quarter.
-In terms of style, the Russell 1000 Value Index outperformed its growth counterpart by 10.22% during the quarter.
+The U.S. equity market rebounded, as the S&P 500 Index rose 11.69% during the period.
+Concurrently, the Bloomberg U.S. Aggregate Bond Index rallied, increasing 6.82% for the quarter.
+In terms of style, the Russell 1000 Value Index underperformed its growth counterpart by 4.66%.

 Past performance is not indicative of future results.
 Aristotle Atlantic Focus Growth Composite returns are presented gross and net of investment advisory fees and include the reinvestment of all income.
 Gross returns will be reduced by fees and other expenses that may be incurred in the management of the account.
 Net returns are presented net of actual investment advisory fees and after the deduction of all trading expenses.
 Aristotle Atlantic Composite returns are preliminary pending final account reconciliation.
 Please see important disclosures at the end of this document.